 This is entirely a personal matter.
 For me the value might be worth more or less than for another person!
-While I appreciate the extra service in business class, I would say that on most days I would be fine flying economy – as Aegean also has a great economy product as well with a free snack or hot meal (depending on flight length) and drinks.
+While I appreciate the extra service in business class, I would say that on most days I would be fine flying economy – as Aegean has a great economy product as well, with passengers receiving a free snack or hot meal (depending on flight length) and a drink.

 Passengers who should consider placing a bid